Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 They want to go ahead and save themselves because everyone's being charged under very serious racketeering laws, which have stiff penalties.

-And that's how they were able to effectively, okay, topple the mafia, thanks to RICO laws.
+And that's how they were able to effectively, okay, topple the mafia thanks to RICO laws.

 You know, we've seen examples of this with 6ix9ine, Casanova.

-However, he gave a budget testimony, he took the stand, etc.
+However, he gave a budget testimony.

-But normally you would be serving football numbers, right?
+But normally, you would be serving football numbers, right?

-Uh, let me hit some of these chats real fast, make sure I don't miss any of y'all.
+Make sure I don't miss any of y'all.

 Appreciate all the support, guys.

-Mr. Shandon goes, Maron, your channel got me through my solo trip in Barcelona, easy listen to 10 plus hours, mad love over in the UK.
+Mr. Shandon goes, Marin, your channel got me through my solo trip in Barcelona.

 I appreciate that, man.

-Uh, you know, my job is just to educate y'all on how the criminal justice system works.
+You know, my job is just to educate y'all on how the criminal justice system works.

 Thank you so much, man.

-And uh cool.
+And cool.

 All right.